Art-Worlds logo Art-Worlds

 The Path of Souls

-Researchers think that large geometric earthworks like the Fudge Enclosure were used by the Hopewell-Adena people in afterlife ceremonies like the Path of Souls.
-The time period for the Andean culture is set at 500 BCE to 100 CE and the Hopewell 200 BCE to 500 CE.
-They flourished chiefly in what is now Ohio, with related groups in Michigan, Wisconsin, Indiana, Illinois, Iowa, Kansas, Pennsylvania, and New York.
+Researchers believe that large geometric earthworks, such as the Fudge Enclosure, were used by the Hopewell-Adena people during afterlife ceremonies like the Path of Souls.
+The Andean culture dates from 500 BCE to 100 CE, while the Hopewell culture flourished from 200 BCE to 500 CE.
+The Hopewell people primarily lived in what is now Ohio, with related groups in Michigan, Wisconsin, Indiana, Illinois, Iowa, Kansas, Pennsylvania, and New York.
+Indiana, Illinois, Iowa, Kansas, Pennsylvania, and New York.

 Part of their belief system was that humans had two souls.
 One soul gave life to the body and was associated with the skeletal system.
 The other, the "free-soul," would continue on in the afterlife.
 The bodies were prepared by removing the flesh from the bones.
 At the winter solstice, the bones were often burned, and the "free soul" could leap into Messier-42, known as the Orion Nebula, to gain access to the Milky Way, or the Path of Souls.
 Once on the Path of Souls, the "free-soul" was tested by the Adversary at the dark rift in the Milky Way.
 The Adversary could be symbolized as a raptor bird, an old woman, or a trickster.
 The results of this test was that the "free soul" could be returned to earth or reincarnated, go to the underworld, or journey to the realm of the ancestors.